F-I-D-O/Manuals/manuals/Software Developement/Cloud/Cloud providers.md

 Important sections:

+- **IAM & Admin**: Main administration section.
+Accessible from `menu` > `IAM & Admin`
 - **Google Auth Platform**: Accessible from `menu` > `APIs & Services` > `OAuth consent screen`

+### IAM & Admin
+In the IAM & Admin section, we can:

+- manage service accounts

+#### Service Accounts
+Service accounts can be used to access some Google Cloud services.
+To use service account from local computer, we have to first authenticate to the service account using

+- a key file, or
+- Workload Identity Federation (WIF)

+The key authentification is simple, just clikc `manage keys` > `add key` > `JSON` and save the key file.

 ### Google Auth Platform